anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * alg: algorithm used for creating the object signature.

 * x5c: contains the base64-encoded pledge IDevID certificate.
+  It may optionally contain the certificate chain for this certificate.

 The payload of the pledge-voucher-request (PVR) object MUST contain the following parameter as part of the ietf-voucher-request-prm:voucher as defined in {{RFC8995}}: